scalameta/metals/CONTRIBUTING.md

 sbt
 ```

-We recommend to keep this keep this sbt shell session open.
+We recommend to keep this sbt shell session open.

 Publish your latest changes locally and re-run every time you edit *.scala sources.
 ```